capital-G/supercollider-wiki/[WIP]-Developer-info-(DEVELOPING.md).md

   - Don't leave any unnecessary print statements lying around.
 - **Safety:**
   - Check input rates in the sclang class.
   - Any calls to `RTAlloc` should be protected from `RTAlloc` returning a null pointer.
-This usually happens when there isn't enough real-time memory left, and results in a **server crash** if unprotected.
+This usually happens when there isn't enough real-time memory left, and results in a **server crash** if the code is not protected from attempts to read from an unallocated buffer.
   - The Ctor sample should be initialized.
 If this is not done, very nasty bugs can occur.
   - Zap dangerous values (subnormals, infinities, nans) in feedback loops to 0.
 SC provides a `zapgremlins` function that does this for you.
 - **Utility:**